cesar-douady/open-lmake/doc/src/config.md

 In the current version, only 2 tags may be used:

 - `none` is a fake cache that cache nothing.
-- `dir` is a cache working without daemon, data are stored in a directory.
+- `dir` is a cache working without daemon, data are stored in a dir.

 ### `caches.<dir>.dir` : Static

-This attribute specifies the directory in which the cache puts its data.
+This attribute specifies the dir in which the cache puts its data.

-The directory must pre-exist and contain a file `LMAKE/size` containing the size the cache may occupy on disk.
+The dir must pre-exist and contain a file `LMAKE/size` containing the size the cache may occupy on disk.
 The size may be suffixed by a unit suffix (`k`, `M`, `G`, `T`, `P` or `E`).
 These refer to base 1024.

 ### `caches.<dir>.reliable_dirs` : Static (`False`)

-Same meaning as `config.reliable_dirs` for the directory containing the cache.
+Same meaning as `config.reliable_dirs` for the dir containing the cache.

 ### `caches.<dir>.group` : Static (default group of user)